Guide last updated Hester Swift, September 2025

 UNCTRAL, the principal UN body dealing with the law of international trade, seeks to modernise and harmonise international commercial law.

-UNCITRAL conventions and model laws are published in its Yearbook: see UNCITRAL website and HeinOnline (or the hard copy, held at IALS up to vol. 34, 2003).
+UNCITRAL conventions and model laws are published in its Yearbook: see UNCITRAL website and HeinOnline (the print edition is held at IALS up to vol. 34, 2003).

 The conventions and model laws are also on the Texts and Status page of the UNCITRAL website, together with travaux préparatoires, bibliographies and other information.

-UNCITRAL publishes monograph versions of the model laws and other texts, several of which are held at IALS (see Library Catalogue).
+UNCITRAL publishes monograph versions of the model laws and other texts, several of which are held at IALS (see Library Search).

 Case books

-Leading private international law cases are reproduced in cases and materials books, for example:
+Leading private international law cases are reproduced in cases and materials books, for example (all held at IALS):

 Law reports and case databases

-Cases relevant to private international law research also appear in ordinary law reports and databases, which are listed on IALS Library Catalogue and the Law Databases page.
+Cases relevant to private international law research also appear in ordinary law reports and databases, which are listed on Library Search and the Law Databases page.
 The free WorldLII website covers cases many different jurisdictions, some more extensively than others.

 Finding tools

-If you do not have a citation, use a research guide to help you find the cases you need; uides for most jurisdictions are available online:
+If you do not have a citation, use a research guide to help you find the cases you need; guides for most jurisdictions are available online:

 IALS holds printed research manuals for some jurisdictions.
-To find them on the Catalogue, try a keyword search for the phrase "legal research" plus the name of the jurisdiction in which you are interested, for example: "legal research" mexico.
+To find them on Library Search, try a keyword search for the phrase "legal research" plus the name of the jurisdiction in which you are interested, for example: "legal research" mexico.

 IALS Library has many hundreds of books and e-books on private international law, covering a wide range of jurisdictions.
-Books wholly or mainly about this topic can be found on the Catalogue with a Subject search for "Conflict of laws", but other searches will also find relevant works.
-Most of the printed books are on the 3rd floor, at classmark 'SH'.
+Books wholly or mainly about this topic can be found on Library Search with a Subject search for "Conflict of laws", but other searches will also find relevant works.
+Most of the printed books are on the 3rd floor, at classmark SH.

-Established works on English and US private international law include the following (see Catalogue for other jurisdictions):-
+Established works on English and US private international law include the following (see Library Search for other jurisdictions):-

-Paul Torremans (ed.), Cheshire, North & Fawcett: Private International Law.
-15th ed.
-Oxford University Press, 2017; written from an English perspective; print and online available at IALS (see Catalogue).
+Paul Torremans (ed.), Cheshire, North & Fawcett: Private International Law (15th edn OUP 2017), English perspective, print and online available (see Library Search);

-Restatement of the Law, Second: Conflict of Laws.
-American Law Institute Publishers, 1971- (seven volumes, with updating supplements; also on Westlaw International Materials and Lexis®Library (see IALS Law Databases page).
+Restatement of the Law, Second: Conflict of Laws (American Law Institute Publishers 1971- ), US perspective, seven volumes + supplements, on Westlaw International Materials and Lexis®+ UK (via IALS Law Databases page), print also held;

-Peter Hay, Patrick J. Borchers and Symeon C. Symeonides, Conflict of Laws, 6th ed., West, 2018.
+Peter Hay, Patrick J. Borchers and Symeon C. Symeonides, Conflict of Laws (6th edn, West 2018), US perspective.

-American Journal of Comparative Law, American Society of Comparative Law / Oxford University Press, 1952 - .
-Available in printed format and online (see Catalogue).
+American Journal of Comparative Law, American Society of Comparative Law / Oxford University Press, 1952 - ;

-IALS subscribes to many databases relevant to private international law research: see Law Databases page.
-A selection of these resources is listed below.
+IALS subscribes to many databases relevant to private international law research.
+A selection of these resources is listed below:

-The following are a selection of free web resources relevant to private international law research:
+The following are a selection of free online resources relevant to private international law research:

 For other web resources, search the Eagle-i gateway for "private international law".

-A Guide on the Harmonization of International Commercial Law, by Duncan Alford and Matthew Novak (on New York University's Globalex website).
+Researching the Harmonization of International Commercial Law, by Loren Turner (Globalex, New York University).

 A selective bibliography concerning the Hague Conference is available on the organisation's website

-Bibliographies are included in the Uniform Law Review (see IALS Library Catalogue), UNCITRAL's Yearbook and UNIDROIT's UNILEX database.
+Bibliographies are included in the Uniform Law Review (see Library Search), UNCITRAL's Yearbook and UNIDROIT's UNILEX database.

 See also: Szladits, Charles, A Bibliography on Foreign and Comparative Law: Books and Articles in English.
 Oceana, 1955-1989 (in IALS 1955-1983).